MN0rd/mapper-sayari/README.md

 ### Code conversion table

-The [sayari-codes.csv](sayari-codes.csv) conversion table has already been created for you.
+The [sayari_codes.csv](sayari_codes.csv) conversion table has already been created for you.
 Most mappings are pretty straigtforward.
 But a lot of work was done to correctly map the identifier codes into senzing.

 ![Example of sayari code mappings](images/code_conversion.jpg)